cboyda/LighthouseLabs/Project-SQL/QA.md

 Another great example is the lack of foreign key constraints between all_sessions and products, based on key.

 ```
+-- find mismatched all_sessions.productSKUs not in the products table
+SELECT *
+FROM all_sessions ass
+LEFT JOIN products p ON ass.productSKU = p.SKU
+WHERE p.SKU IS NULL
+ORDER BY ass.productSKU;
+-- returns 2033 but with DUPLICATES of productSKU

 SELECT DISTINCT ass.productSKU
 FROM all_sessions ass
 LEFT JOIN products p ON ass.productSKU = p.SKU